asifhasan24/FL_Skin/README.md

 python data_preprocessing.py
 ```

-### Start the Server
+### Start the Server (Aggregator)
 Start the server script.
-It will load or create the global model and run 50 federated epochs, waiting for all client updates each round:
+It waits for encrypted updates from all clients, aggregates them homomorphically, and publishes the aggregated encrypted update:
 ```bash
 python server.py
 ```

 ### Run the Clients
-In parallel (or sequentially for testing), run the client script for each client (IDs 1 through 5):
+In parallel, run the client training script for each client (IDs 1–5).
+Note that client 1 will generate and share the HE context at the very beginning; thereafter, all clients follow the same procedure.

 ```bash
 python client.py 1
 python client.py 2